LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### Header

-**Description:** A user defined row name, that corresponds to the [emissions rate source](#emissions_rate_source-propagating-parameter) references used in the virtual world parameters or in the infrastructure files.
+**Description:** A user defined unique identifier, that corresponds to the [emissions rate source](#emissions_rate_source-propagating-parameter) references used in the virtual world parameters or in the infrastructure files.

 **Notes on acquisition:** User defined